The 13 Best Food Photographers in NYC

 As a culinary lifestyle photographer, Brent Herrig enjoys creating luxury out of ordinary ingredients.
-With asymmetrical tabletop and eye-level compositions, Herrig highlights the texture and detail of food while maintaining its appetizing appearance –– noodles look glossy instead of slimy, while raw meats look grill-ready instead of bloody.
-Brent’s ability to highlight a dish’s best qualities has made him a go-to for clients like Bon Appetit Magazine, GQ, Haru Sushi, and the late Anthony Bourdain’s show, Parts Unknown.
+He not only specializes in food images but unexpected and delightful cocktail arrangements, too.
+In fact, asymmetrical tabletop and eye-level compositions are his forte.
+Herrig highlights the textures of food while helping it maintain an irresistible appearance.
+So much so that noodles look glossy instead of slimy, while raw meats look grill-ready instead of bloody.

 Cayla Zahoran combines her love of travel with her love of nature to capture the sense of adventure that comes with trying new dishes in exotic locations.
-Her tabletop compositions still manage to give a sense of context and surroundings –– with soft natural light and telling background surfaces.
-Her work often uses motion and expertly placed utensils to convey the weight and mouthfeel of delicate and hearty foods.
+Her tabletop compositions still manage to give a sense of context and surroundings.
+In fact, think soft natural light and telling background surfaces.
+In addition, her work often uses motion and expertly placed utensils to convey the weight and mouthfeel of delicate and hearty foods.

 6. Sasha Gitin

-With over 15 years of experience as a food and drink photographer in New York City, Sasha Gitin has developed a keen eye for detail and framing.
-His advanced knowledge of how to light and compose various types of bottles, glassware, liquids, and ice allows him transform food and drinks into delicious imagery.
+With over 15 years of experience as a food and drink photographer in New York City, Sasha Gitin has developed a keen eye.
+In fact, his advanced knowledge of light and composition allows for incredible detail and framing.
+Take beverages, for instance.
+Using various types of bottles, glassware, liquids, and ice, he transforms drinks into delicious imagery.
 Gitin’s technical proficiency is second only to his passion for food.
 As the owner of an organic mini farm in Andes, NY, Gitin is able to interact with food in a way that shines through his lively and refined work.

 7. Jenna Gang

-Jenna Gang’s bright and colorful work not only makes food look delicious –– it makes it look fun.
+Jenna Gang’s bright and colorful work not only makes food look delicious – it makes it look fun.
 Her use of vivid and solid backdrops, strong directional shadows, and striking colors give her work the look of pop art.
-Gang’s bold images are a breath of fresh air –– a showcase of the celebratory potential of each item with satisfying stop-motion gifs and whimsical styling.
+Gang’s bold images are a breath of fresh air.
+In fact, it’s a showcase of the celebratory potential of each item with satisfying stop-motion gifs and whimsical styling.

 9. Sara Ali

-Sara Ali mixes up traditional tabletop photography with unique angles and charming symmetry.
-Ali combines natural surfaces with modern lines to create compositions that give the dishes she shoots a lighthearted appeal.
-Her use of diffused light reduces harsh shadows and gives food a delicate and lightweight appearance that is downright dangerous for dieters.
-Sara Ali’s ability to lighten up hearty recipes won’t help you lose weight, but it will spark some much-needed dinner ideas.
+Sara Ali joyfully combines traditional tabletop photography with unique angles and charming symmetry.
+She also combines natural surfaces with modern lines to create compositions that give the dishes she shoots a lighthearted appeal In fact, her use of diffused light reduces harsh shadows and gives food a delicate and lightweight appearance.
+Clearly, this is downright dangerous stuff for dieters!
+And while Ali’s ability to lighten up hearty recipes won’t help your diet, it will spark some much-needed dinner ideas.